|Levels Offered||1st, 2nd, 3rd, 4th year||Full course list *|

 - honne (本音) vs. tatemae (建前): what you truly believe vs. the behaviours and opinions you show in public

 - omotenashi (おもてなし): the spirit of showing great hospitality and treating guests wholeheartedly

 - irusu (居留守): pretending to be out when someone knocks on your door

 - betsubara (べつばら): literally this means “having another stomach” but it actually means having room for dessert even though you have already eaten a full dinner

 - shichitenhakki (七転八起): an expression of resilience; literally “to fall down 7 times but get up 8”

-Students who choose to minor in Japanese at Carleton come from a wide range of degree programs: political science, international business, applied linguistics, computer science, and engineering to name a few.
-Many of them choose to spend at least some time in Japan either on exchange or, after graduation, as part of the JET Program.
-Others have even fallen in love, gotten married, and now live in Japan!
+Students who choose to minor in Japanese at Carleton come from a wide range of degree programs (political science, international business, applied linguistics, computer science, and engineering to name a few) and often choose to spend at least some time in Japan either on exchange or after graduation.
+Others choose to go as part of the JET Programme.
+While others have even fallen in love, gotten married, and now live in Japan!